Honda posts strong first quarter, sees higher annual profit on favorable forex

-TOKYO (Reuters) - Honda Motor Co.
-(7267.T) drove up its profit forecast for the year citing a more favorable currency exchange rate, after posting a surprise rise in quarterly earnings on the back of a weaker yen and solid demand in Asia.
+TOKYO (Reuters) - Honda Motor Co (7267.T) drove up its profit forecast for the year citing a more favorable currency exchange rate, after posting a surprise rise in quarterly earnings on the back of a weaker yen and solid demand in Asia.

 Japan's No.3 automaker, however, continues to struggle in its largest market, North America, that accounts for a third of its sales - where sedans, including Honda's top sellers the Accord and the Civic, have fallen out of fashion as drivers opt for bigger models including SUVs.